nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 <BR>

 ## Use Case
+The envisaged use case is in place of the classic power supply adaptor.
+However, the adaptor may remains in place to protect the internal memory of the unit.

 <div align="center">
   <div style="display: flex; align-items: flex-start;">
   <img src="https://github.com/nofitnessforpurpose/TopSlotRetroIOBasic/blob/main/images/TSRIOB-09.png?raw=true" width="300px" alt="PSION Organiser II Top Slot Basic I/O Interface.
 Image copyright (c) 08 December 2024 nofitnessforpurpose All Rights Reserved">